Seoul aims for more talks about talks with North Korea this month

 A White House statement said Trump and Moon discussed preparations for their upcoming engagements with Pyongyang and agreed that “concrete actions,” not words, were the key to denuclearisation of the Korean peninsula.

-They “emphasized that a brighter future is available for North Korea, if it chooses the correct path,” it said.
+They “emphasised that a brighter future is available for North Korea, if it chooses the correct path,” it said.

 Earlier, Moon’s chief of staff, Im Jong-seok, said proposed North-South talks in late March would cover key agenda topics and other details of the pending summit between Moon and Kim.